 Homemade Spaghetti Sauce is so full of flavor and it’s easy to make it in large batches for freezing or canning for easy homemade meals that are prepared ahead.

-My family loves it when I make homemade spaghetti sauce.
-Whenever I make it, I make a huge double or triple batch so that I can easily freeze the leftovers.
-Spaghetti and meatballs is such a family favorite, I almost always have frozen spaghetti sauce and meatballs in my freezer.
-It makes for a quick and easy weeknight meal and let me tell you, it’s pretty amazing.
+My family loves it when we make homemade spaghetti sauce.
+Whenever we make it, it’s always a huge double or triple batch to easily freeze the leftovers.
+Spaghetti and meatballs is such a family favorite, we almost always have frozen spaghetti sauce and meatballs in the freezer.
+It makes for a quick and easy weeknight meal, and it’s pretty amazing.

 The best spaghetti sauce is made using San Marzano tomatoes.
 San Marzano is a variety of plum tomatoes.
 These tomatoes have a stronger flavor and are sweeter and less acidic.
 You can find canned San Marzano tomatoes at your grocery store.
 The label should make it very obvious that the tomatoes are this variety.

-How do you make spaghetti sauce from scratch?
+Can I make spaghetti sauce from whole tomatoes?